jdrews/logstation/README.md

 To build all targets locally you can run
 `goreleaser build --snapshot --clean`

-If want to build for a specific target you can set environment variables for your target
+If you want to build for a specific target you can set environment variables
 In powershell this would look like:
 `$env:GOOS="linux"; $env:GOARCH="amd64"; goreleaser build --snapshot --clean --single-target`